-water List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) If not, judge whether this needs urgent attention.
+List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control?
+If not, judge whether this needs urgent attention.
 Urgent attention is needed for something that happens a lot and/or could cause significant illness.
 What improvements could be made?
 Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk Event B1 Microbiological contamination of source water Contaminated source water - humans, livestock, septic tanks, agricultural activities, surface runoff, etc Secured wellhead to prevent contamination from surface run-off Supply is from deep bore, confirmed to be secure source under Section 4.5.2 of NZDWS Chlorine disinfection for residual protection in network Yes B2 Chemical contamination of source water - general Contaminated source water - agrichemicals, surface runoff, chemical spills Wellhead constructed to DWSNZ standards.
 Wellhead is secured from casual access.
 Annual basic water chemistry testing undertaken.
-Supply is from deep bore, confirmed to be secure source under Section 4.5.2 of NZDWS Yes B3 Contamination of source water Contaminant entry via well head e.g. vandalism, flooding The borehead is sealed at the surface and within a covered, locked enclosure.
-Yes water List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control?
+Supply is from deep bore, confirmed to be secure source under Section 4.5.2 of NZDWS Yes

+List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control?
 If not, judge whether this needs urgent attention.
 Urgent attention is needed for something that happens a lot and/or could cause significant illness.
 What improvements could be made?
-Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk Event B4 Chemical contamination of source water - nitrates Changing nitrate levels in the groundwater Regular monthly monitoring of nitrate-nitrogen in the distribution zone.
-Depth of groundwater means that changes are slow and can be planned for.
-Yes B5 Contamination of source water Catastrophic failure, e.g. seismic activity disrupting the aquifer confinement or wellhead protection Inspection of facilities following a significant earthquake.
+Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk Event B3 Contamination of source water - general Contaminant entry via well head e.g. vandalism, flooding The borehead is sealed at the surface and within a covered, locked enclosure.
+Yes Β4 Contamination of source water Catastrophic failure, e.g. seismic activity disrupting the aquifer confinement or wellhead protection Inspection of facilities following a significant earthquake.
 Annual water chemistry profiles to determine that the water quality is relatively unchanged over time.
 Monthly monitoring of nitrate- nitrogen in abstracted water.
-Partial Unusual Minor Low Investigate resilience of plant to natural hazards.
+Partial Unusual Medium Medium Investigate resilience of plant to natural hazards.
 Develop site-specific Emergency Response Plan and implement if water supply cannot be maintained from this source.